Havsalt/linflex/README.md

 ## Rational

 `linflex` was created to fill the need for a common `Vec2` class accross my projects and packages.
 It is lightweight, as it only depends on `typing-extensions`.
 Aside from linear algebra, I also needed helper functions like `lerp`, `sign` and `clamp`, which was put into good use by `<Vec2>.lerp`, and alike.
+Naming and functionality is mainly inspired by the `Godot Game Engine`.

 ## Includes